2 New Features and Changes

 Partners and independent software vendors (ISVs) should test their kernel modules with an early version of Oracle Linux 9 to ensure compliance with GPL.

-Fixes to strace utility implemented
+Fixes to strace Utility

-In this release, the
+In this release, the strace utility correctly displays SELinux context

-utility correctly displays SELinux context mismatches through the extension of the utilities--secontext
+mismatches through the extension of the utilities --secontext option.
+This

-The perf-top system profiling tool can sort samples by an arbitrary event column instead of just the first column when multiple events in the group are sampled.
-Samples are sorted through the
+event column instead of just the first column when multiple events in the group are sampled.

-option, where you press a number key to sort the table by the data column that corresponds to that key.
-Column numbering starts from0
+number key to sort the table by the data column that corresponds to that key.
+Column

-package includes a Java library that works to improve the functionality of the Checkpoint/Restore in Userspace (CRIU) utility specifically on Java applications. -
+the functionality of the Checkpoint/Restore in Userspace (CRIU) utility specifically on Java

 Instead of disabling, trace-cmd reset now resets settings of the